ConEmu/ConEmu.github.io/en/ClearScreen.md

 * Issue `clear` or `cls` in your shell.
 * Press `Ctrl+L` or other hotkey, if your shell supports it.
 Even cmd+clink may do that.
 * Restart your tab.
 Default hotkey is `Win+~`.
+* (*Use very carefully*) Set [hotkey](SettingsHotkeys.html) for action ‘Reset terminal: clear screen, backscroll, move cursor to the upper-left corner’.